Atari2/LMWrapper/README.md

 `<setting name>: <value>`

 Be aware that between the colon and the value there needs to be only a single space.

+This program can be built with gcc:
+- On unix
+`gcc -O2 wrapper.c settings.c -o lmwrapper`
+- On Windows
+`gcc -O2 wrapper.c settings.c -o lmwrapper.exe`